 I think black bean burgers were one of the first standard “healthy” foods I learned to make at home for myself.
-I was a fledgling home cook, and I had recently read In Defense of Food (the book that, in more ways than one, changed my life).
+I was a fledgling home cook, and I had recently read In Defense of Food.
 I knew I wanted to start trying to cook more foods from scratch, but homemaking a version of the frozen veggie burgers I loved so much for quick work lunches seemed so intimidating!

 Then, I was sharing my veggie burger fear with one of my health-minded coworkers at the time, and she said she had a recipe for black bean burgers that were super easy, super tasty, and not at all intimidating.
 She emailed me the recipe, and I think I made them that night after work.
 They were great!
 I did some tweaking to that recipe, and eventually found a perfect recipe for our family (Homemade Black Bean Burgers).
 We almost always have a few of those black bean burgers stashed in the freezer for easy lunches!